CDCgov/phdi-azure/docs/execution-guide.md

 ## How to Use: Run an Hl7v2 vaccination message through the pipeline
-Now that the starter kit has been deployed, we can run some data through it!
+### Overview
+This guide is divided into 3 sections:
+1. Accessing your Azure account
+2. Running data through the pipeline
+3. Viewing data in the FHIR server

+### Example: VXU Sample Message
 The `sample-data/` directory contains some dummy VXU messages that can be used to test the success and failure modes of the ingestion pipeline.
 To start, let's use `VXU_single_messy_demo.hl7` file that has a single VXU message.
 The PID segment of this message (shown below) contains some dirty data:
 1. The patient's name is mixed case and contains a numeric character.
 2. The patient's phone number is not in a standard format.
 3. The patient's address is non-standard and has not been geocoded.